OldCurmudgeon/ObscureSequence/README.md

 A base sequence can be manipulated by a number of techniques that preserve that uniqueness while adding obscurity.

+---
 #### Obscure Bit

 This allows you to split an MLS of `n` bits into `n` MLS's of width `n-1`.

-If you take an MLS and pick one bit and perform the following changes to it:
+If you take an MLS, pick one bit and perform the following changes to it:

 1. If the specified bit is a `0`, discard the value.
 2. If the specified bit is a `1`, remove that bit from the value.